AwesomeTMC/GLE-Guide/README.md

 **Congratulations!** Next we will be adding a hubworld.
 Don't add any other custom code quite yet.

 ## Problem: Black Screen Loading Screen
 This happens because your XML is setup wrong.
+It copies the code for GLE but doesn't copy the necessary files.
+Thus, it gives a `file isn't exist` exception.
 Make sure the folder name matches what you set `[YourHackName]` to.

 # Adding a hubworld

 To make the BCSVs easy to edit, simply copy the files in `GLE_V2` into `SMG2/data/files` (Replace if asked).
-You will have to these files over to the riivolution path anytime you change something.
+You will have to copy these files over to your riivolution game files anytime you want that changed.

 Open your workspace and add [the hubworld template](https://github.com/SuperHackio/GalaxyLevelEngine/wiki/Template-Files#new-hubworld-template).
 Then, follow [this guide](https://github.com/SuperHackio/GalaxyLevelEngine/wiki/Creating-a-New-Galaxy#giving-your-galaxy-a-name).
 Be sure to also change `YourHubworldGalaxyScenario.arc`'s root name.